 When you are hanging correctly, or training on a fingerboard, you put weight on both your fingers and your shoulders.
 This is why it’s important to hang onto the board with the right technique.
 You should therefore consider the following criteria:

-- Only hold the training board with open hand, or with the fingers in half crimp and not supported by the thumbs.
+- Only hold the training board with an open hand, or with the fingers in half crimp and not supported by the thumbs.

 - To stop your shoulders from getting overburdened, it’s important to tense your shoulder muscles.
 This is especially true for training with added weight!